maarten-pennings/Lego-Mindstorms/ms4/faq.md

-## Can I make my own sound from the hub?
+## Can I make my own sound from the hub in Python?

 Anton from [Anton's MINSTROMS hacks](https://antonsmindstorms.com/2021/01/14/advanced-undocumented-python-in-spike-prime-and-mindstorms-hubs/#sound) explains the file format for sound files on the hub: 16bit signed integers, but use only 12 bits positive numbers.